goofacz/ipin2017/README.md

 # Running simulation

-Simulations can be run using OMNET++ IDE or in command line using helper scripts from `simulation` directory.
+Individual simulation scenarios can be run using OMNET++ IDE.
+Simulations can be run in batch mode using helper scripts (`run`*SimulationCase*`.sh`) in `simulation` directory.
+Each simulation stores results in single CSV file in `simulations` directory.
+Name of that file depends on simulation scenario, for details refer to `simulations/ipin.ini`.

 [1]: http://www.ipin2017.org/
 [2]: https://github.com/JenSte/omnet-ptp